Kamilaroi Meaning: Place of Many Trees

 The location of this small village, deep in the Pilliga Forest, is key to its existence.
 Known as the ‘Heart of the Pilliga’ it is roughly the geographical centre of the timber industries that grew and flourished in the Western Region of the Pilliga.

-Linked by rail to Baradine and borne from the prosperous timber trade, Gwabegar once sported an impressive 12 sawmills.
-In the early 1900s, the town was integral in the ‘sleeper cutting’ process that largely enabled the creation of a railway across Australia.
-Sleeper cutter camps and koala colonies are points of interest in the Gwabegar area, although the local forestry industry shut down several years ago.
+Linked by rail to Baradine and borne from the prosperous timber trade, Gwabegar once sported no less than twelve sawmills!
+In the early 1900s Gwabegar was integral in the ‘sleeper cutting’ process that largely enabled the creation of a railway across Australia.
+Sleeper cutter camps and koala colonies are points of interest in the Gwabegar area.
+The forestry industry shut down several years ago in Gwabegar but it remains a vibrant town.

 Camping and caravanning are permitted free of charge at Anzac Park, a designated primitive camping ground.
 Please note that this park has no facilities and that rubbish must be taken with you.